 Originally from Norfolk, Debbie left to study for a BA Honours in Drama at Loughborough University.
 After graduating, she pursued her love of theatre, and trained at the Drama Studio, London.
 Debbie worked as a professional actor for 10 years, performing in the West End, on television and in repertory.
 In 1995 Debbie went to Greenwich University to take a PGCE in Media and Theatre Studies before returning to Norfolk to bring up her family and work as a drama teacher.
 In 2002 she joined Sheringham Little Theatre as Theatre Director and became Producer for Sheringham’s summer repertory season and its annual professional pantomime.
 In 2017 Debbie was engaged to write a strategy for St. George’s Theatre to create a true community theatre.
 Having fond memories of performing at St. George’s when she was younger, Debbie was delighted to be asked to take on the role of Theatre Director of St. George’s too.

-Technical Manager
+General Manager

 Phyllis Ellett